Best Pen Tablets for online teaching

 Ugee S640 Pen Tablet for writing and online teaching

-The UGEE S640 is the perfect all-round beginner’s tablet for teachers with its portable size and versatility.
+The UGEE S640 is the perfect all-round beginner’s tablet for teachers and students with its great writing and drawing experience.

 The design and layout are good, the build quality is excellent, the drawing area of 6.3 x 4 inches is adequate for use with laptops.